jacobobryant/Feedstuff/README.md

 # Feedstuff

-Some code for social networking via Atom feeds.
+Some code for sharing stuff you like via Atom feeds.

 Conceptually, this is nothing new.
 However, I hope the implementation I've come up with is helpful for others.
 The more convenient it is to use protocols, the more people will actually use them.